Florida hospital closes maternity ward over COVID staff shortages - NewsBreak

 Florida hospital closes maternity ward over COVID staff shortages

-Mothers-to-be who had planned on giving birth at Holy Cross Health in Fort Lauderdale will have to find another option.Expired COVID-19 tests could skew results
+Mothers-to-be who had planned on giving birth at Holy Cross Health in Fort Lauderdale will have to find another option.Omicron is latest blow to pandemic-weary front-line workers

 Holy Cross spokeswoman Christine Walker says in a statement: “In the best interest of patient safety, the Labor and Delivery unit is on diversion until further notice.”
 She says the Neonatal Intensive Care Unit and Post-Partum units at the hospital remain open.